dotnet/Kerberos.NET/CONTRIBUTING.md

 Normal .NET coding guidelines apply.
 See the [Framework Design Guidelines](https://msdn.microsoft.com/en-us/library/ms229042%28v=vs.110%29.aspx) for more information.

+Note that the coding style does diverge from the above guidelines and the current up-to-date ruleset can be found here: [CodeAnalysisRules.ruleset](/dotnet/Kerberos.NET/blob/develop/CodeAnalysisRules.ruleset);

 ### Dependencies

 The assembly `Kerberos.NET` should have no dependencies except the .NET BCL library.